 I offer next Linda Roy's fine image of Regfos aground in 1947.
 Click on the image to see it in a larger size.

-As for Regfos covered immediately above, this image of the grounding of Afon Towy comes to us via Facebook's 'Sunderland Tugs and Shipbuilding in pictures', in an image posted by Catherine Anne Harrison.
+As for Regfos covered immediately above, this image of the grounding of Afon Towy came to us via the now 'long-gone' Facebook's 'Sunderland Tugs and Shipbuilding in pictures', in an image posted by Catherine Anne Harrison.
 As you can see here.
-Catherine advises us that it is of the vessel aground in the Wear - ex 'Echo booklet'.
+Catherine advised us that it is of the vessel aground in the Wear - ex 'Echo booklet'.

 It would seem that the Echo booklet in question was 'Canny Aad Sunlun ...', a collection of Sunderland Echo images.
 The booklet page does not date the grounding but does state that the vessel went aground in the River Wear.
 I presume that details of the grounding would have been included when the image was originally published - whenever that was.